 Roast wavered a little back and forth, but decided it would probably be the best.
 “Yeah, alright.
 So, late Monday night, one of Sweet Leaf’s friend’s special somepony named Wavy Pallette came by after the cafe had closed.”

 “Wait a moment,” Sketch interrupted.
 “Wavy Pallette?
 I know him.
-I talked to him when he was showing his art at a gallery a few weeks ago.
-He seemed like quite a nice stallion.”
+He and I talked when he was showing his art at a gallery a few weeks ago.
+He seemed like quite the nice stallion.”
 He cleared his throat.
 “Sorry, you may continue.”

 Roast nodded.
 “Long story short, he claimed he saw his marefriend, Sweet’s friend, change into a changeling.”